Quickstart — five minutes to first byte

 curl -i https://x402.payperbyte.io/feeds/weather

-You get an HTTP 402 with an X-PAYMENT-REQUIRED header containing the EIP-3009 challenge — the asset, amount, recipient, and deadline.
+You get an HTTP 402 with an X-PAYMENT-REQUIRED header containing the EIP-3009 challenge — the asset, amount, recipient, deadline, and network (Base mainnet, eip155:8453).

 The signing dance is gnarly to hand-roll; use an x402 client library.